AutoDiscovery: Open-ended Scientific Discovery via Bayesian Surprise: Introduction

 \section{Introduction}

 There has been a surge of recent progress in using large language models (LLMs) for autonomous scientific discovery (ASD) \citep{majumder2024data, wang_scimon_2024, lu_ai_2024, skarlinski2024language, majumder2025discoverybench, gottweis_towards_2025, huang_automated_2025}.
-Most prior works\footnote{This includes recent ``deep research'' offerings from OpenAI\citep{openaideep2025research} and Google \citep{googledeep2025research}.} operate within a \emph{``goal-driven''} setting: given some data\footnote{A collection of datasets (data-driven discovery) or related papers (literature-driven discovery).}, the user is required to provide a research question; then an LLM is prompted to (1) generate a hypothesis (i.e., an assertion about the true state of the world) that is relevant to the research question, (2) propose an experiment to test the hypothesis, (3) generate and execute code to perform the experiment, and (4) analyze the experiment results to derive a conclusion.
+Most prior works operate within a \emph{``goal-driven''} setting: given some data\footnote{A collection of datasets (data-driven discovery) or related papers (literature-driven discovery).}, the user is required to provide a research question; then an LLM is prompted to (1) generate a hypothesis (i.e., an assertion about the true state of the world) that is relevant to the research question, (2) propose an experiment to test the hypothesis, (3) generate and execute code to perform the experiment, and (4) analyze the experiment results to derive a conclusion.

 On the other hand, while there has been some work on ideating research ideas from the literature \cite{Spangler2014AutomatedHGA,researchagent}, there has been limited investigation of the full \emph{``open-ended''} setting, where the ASD system itself explores more broadly by generating hypotheses according to its own measures of research promise, executing the aforementioned steps, and then using its results to propose new hypotheses in a never-ending process (akin to the workflow of a human scientist).
-A key challenge, then, is that of search---\emph{which hypotheses should be investigated next that will likely lead to novel, impactful scientific discoveries?}
+A key challenge, then, is that of search---\emph{which hypotheses should be investigated next that will lead to novel, impactful scientific discoveries?}

 Prior efforts in open-ended automated discovery have used search strategies such as rejection sampling and evolutionary algorithms with either a human in the loop \citep{yamada2025aiscientistv2workshoplevelautomated, gottweis_towards_2025, jansen2025codescientist} to filter the generated hypotheses (thus, not fully autonomous) or using automatic rewards such as diversity and LLM-as-judge proxies for human interestingness, novelty, or utility \citep{zhang2023omni, lu_ai_2024}.
 Diversity alone, however, is insufficient due to the massive search space of hypotheses in real-world scientific domains, where not all regions may equally be likely to lead to discoveries.
 Moreover, the ability to sample diverse sequences from an LLM has itself been shown to be challenging \citep{lanchantin2025diverse, krishnamurthy_can_2024}.
 Human proxy metrics, e.g., interestingness, are not suitable either due to their subjective nature, with even human scientists demonstrating a high degree of disagreement \citep{ceci1982peer, cicchetti1991reliability, rothwell2000reproducibility, weller2001editorial, pier2018low}, making their automated proxies unreliable.
 Therefore, it remains unclear: \emph{how can diverse hypotheses be explored at scale and what automatic metrics may guide scientific discovery?}